robamu/rust-training/training-slides/src/compound-types.md

 Note:

+From a CS perspective, enums are tagged unions.

 The tag in an enum specifies which variant is currently valid, and is stored as the smallest integer the compiler can get away with - it depends how many variants you have.
 Of course, if none of the variants have any data, the enum is *just* the tag.